poult-lab/daily-word/english_words_ learning.md

 [verb] The virus can cause pregnant animals to abort. "to give birth to a child or young animal too early for it to survive"

 [verb]We had no option but to abort the mission. "to end or cause sth to end before it has been completed, especially because it is likely to fail"

+15.infect [ɪnˈfekt]

+[verb] {~ sb/sth (with sth)} It is not possible to infect another person through kissing. "to make a disease or an illness spread to a person, an animal or a plant"

+[verb] eggs infected with salmonella. "to make a substance contain harmful bacteria that can spread disease" -contaminate-

+[verb] "to make a computer virus spread to another computer or program"

+[verb] She infected the children with her enthusiasm for music. "to make sb share a particular feeling"

 #### 20210404.05